riquezjp/Adw-green-dark/README.md

 DONE.

-Note: The official Manjaro green is #16a085, so you can replace my use of #419c8a in each css file.
+Note: Gnome43 green accents in the powermenu is not yet done (ie: wifi, bluetooth, nightlight buttons)
 --------------------------------------------

 Process: